 She was the grandma that wore an apron from dawn until dusk.
 She had family Sunday dinners on the dining room table that her grandchildren used to play under with her little ceramic characters that came in tea boxes way back when.
 She was the grandma that let her grandchildren win at cards and the one that made them Kraft Dinner with a rolled up piece of bologna and let them eat lunch in front of the tv.
-She was the grandma that set the family breakfast table the night before with pretty little egg cups and a plate for toast and she was the grandma that tucked her grandchildren in with blankets oh-so-snug and a prayer that mentioned something about the possibility of God taking their soul in the night – Now I lay me down to sleep – but that somehow, that would be an okay thing.
+She was the grandma that set the family breakfast table the night before with pretty little egg cups and a plate for toast and she was the grandma that tucked her grandchildren in with blankets oh-so-snug and a bedtime prayer.

 As I said, she left the grandfather right smack dab in the middle of the afternoon.
 She packed a bag and walked right across the street to go live with their daughter, a grown woman with four grown children of her own.

 When they asked why she was leaving him after 50 some years, she said he assaulted her.

 Lots of reasoning ensued, I’m sure.

 I’m a little too young to remember, but,

 Ultimately, the attack was diminished.